AlanGervin/Go-Fish/README.md

  that a single function moving forward and also plan on letting the user select how many players should be in the game and write a gameFunction that will allow the player and computer to select which opponent they are asking for what card.

+ to execute the game put all three files in a folder and execute > python gofish.py